 Salt lakes are common in Australia, occurring in arid or semi-arid regions.
 What is extraordinary is that many of these lakes have been in existence for a very long time, resulting from past dramatic changes in climatic conditions.

 Lake Tyrrell is a long way from the sea – so why is it so salty?
-Well, the salt is actually oceanic in origin!
-In past geological time large areas of continental Australia were subjected to marine inundation.
-Major depositional phases are linked with successive cycles of marine transgression (higher sea level) and regression (lower sea level) by shallow epicontinental seas.
+Well, despite the distance, the salt is actually oceanic in origin!
+In past geological time, large areas of continental Australia were subjected to marine inundation (flooding).
+Major depositional (literally sediments being layered by the act of wind or water or other processes) phases are linked with successive cycles of marine transgression (higher sea level) and regression (lower sea level) by shallow epicontinental seas (epi = inside the continent).

-This was true of the Murray Basin in the late Miocene to Early Pliocene (Figure 3) where the sea transgressed from the present coast between the Fleurieu Peninsula and Mount Gambier in South Australia, forming a large gulf that extended into NSW (including Lake Tyrrell).
+This was true of the Murray Basin in the late Miocene to Early Pliocene (or 2.5 million years ago, Figure 3) where the sea level rose, inundating the land from the present coast between the Fleurieu Peninsula and Mount Gambier in South Australia, forming a large gulf that extended into NSW (including Lake Tyrrell).
 The sea level was approximately 65m above present levels!

 Following this transgression there was a slow regression, with the shoreline moving back to the southwest to its current position.

 Lake Tyrrell is rich in sodium-chloride (Halite), however, as you wonder around the lake you would be forgiven for thinking it looked a lot like a mine tailings dam.
-This is because, in addition to Halite and Gypsum, there is also Alunite and Jarosite as well as other Iron-Oxides forming around the lake (reference).
+This is because, in addition to Halite and Gypsum, there is also Alunite and Jarosite as well as other Iron-Oxides forming around the lake (Geoscience Australia 2014).

-The sediments at the surface of the lake are comprised of sands and clays which have been transported via aeolian (wind) processes (source).
+The sediments at the surface of the lake are comprised of sands and clays which have been transported via aeolian (wind) processes (Welch et. al. 2004).

-Interestingly, many of these minerals, which are found in hyper-saline lakes all over Australia, are also found in environments on Mars (source).
+Interestingly, many of these minerals, which are found in hyper-saline lakes all over Australia, are also found in environments on Mars (Story et. al. 2010).
 This is a cool example of how knowledge about an environment on Earth can help us understand the types of environments which may have existed on Mars or other planets in our Solar System!